Bairdo/faucetTutorial/ACLs.rst

 ACLs tutorial
 =============

-In the `first tutorial <tutorials.html>`_ we covered how to install and setup Faucet.
+In the `first tutorial <tutorials.html>`_ we covered how to install and set-up Faucet.
 Next we are going to introduce Access Control Lists (ACLs).

-ETA: ~25 mins.
+ETA: ~25 minutes.

 Prerequisites:
 --------------